raaz-crypto/raaz/Reviewing.md

 ```

-We would like to follow the above convention be cause it reduces the
+We follow the above convention because it reduces the chance of
-chance of incorrect pointer arithmetic.
-The bugs are concentrated on
+incorrect pointer arithmetic.
+The bugs are concentrated on the
-the definition of the block and word types.
-So if one is reviewing
+definition of the block and word types.
+So if one is reviewing such
-such low level code, it is better to get familiarised with this
+low level code, it is better to get familiarised with this programming
-programming pattern.
+pattern.

 ## Stuff that effects both C and Haskell.